Last Updated on March 22, 2023 by admin

 At Sunset Point, you’ll see even more tightly-packed hoodoos beneath you.
 You’ll also see the most vibrant colors of Bryce Canyon thanks to the Claron Formation (primarily limestone deposits in bright colors).
 It’s definitely worth spending some time here and and seeing what shapes you see in the maze of hoodoos.
 It’s also a good idea to bring a pair of binoculars!

 The Lodge at Bryce Canyon is located right between Sunrise Point and Sunset Point.
 It’s a great place to stop by for a snack or a meal.
 The Lodge at Bryce Canyon Restaurant offers sit-down meals.
 They also have a General Store which is a great place to grab a quick meal on the go.
-You can check out their seasonal hours here.
 You can also dine at Valhalla Pizzeria at the lodge.
 (We wrote a full post on hotels near Bryce Canyon, and covered this lodge in-depth.)

 Adjacent to the lodge are separate restroom facilities for park guests with flushing toilets.
 These restroom facilities are probably the nicest in the park, so it’s a good place to stop for a break.